sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ##Imperative Control Flow

 With imperative control flow, the control flow operations are only triggered when the block they are contained within is evaluated.
 I.e. they behave like control flow in imperative languages.
-So start with these if you're just learning DollarScript.
+So start with these if you're just learning Dollar.

 ###If

-DollarScript supports the usual imperative control flow but, unlike some languages, everything is an operator.
-This is the general rule of DollarScript, everything has a value.
-DollarScript does not have the concept of statements and expressions, just expressions.
+Dollar supports the usual imperative control flow but, unlike some languages, everything is an operator.
+This is the general rule of Dollar, everything has a value.
+Dollar does not have the concept of statements and expressions, just expressions.
 This means that you can use control flow in an expression.

 ```dollar